-The Trust currently has 11 vessels, nine of which were previously employed under long term leases and two continued under renegotiated lease.
-Hence, the Trust is now exposed to more types of risks than a pure long-term lessor would be exposed to.
-These include counterparty or dealspecific exposures.
-Operating its own fleet of vessels also exposes the Trust to industry and market-related risks. as well as operational and compliance risks.
+The Trust is currently operating 7 vessels, which were mostly employed under long term leases previously.
+Hence, the Trust is now exposed to more types of risks than a pure lessor would be exposed to.
+These include counterparty or deal-specific exposures.
+Operating its own fleet of vessels also exposes the Trust to industry and market-related risks, as well as operational and compliance risks.
 FSLTM mitigates these risks by actively managing its relationships with third party commercial and technical managers and thorough consultation with intermediaries, insurance service providers, legal advisers and regulatory authorities.
 This ensures that the Trust is able to operate safely and maintain a fleet of commercially viable vessels.